 Step 5.
 Retention

-What you can achieve with top of the class customer care goes further than lead generation or even closing deals via online channels.
+What you can achieve with top class customer care goes further than lead generation or even closing deals via online channels.
 The ultimate prize for all your lifecycle activities is a loyal customer.
-A buyer who will give the word “cycle” in lifecycle a meaning.
-The main difference between the old sales funnel or customer journey and the lifecycle is that in the end your buyer should want to take another round and come back with some friends.
-Which in the long run makes your company growth spiral.
+A buyer who will give the “cycle” in “lifecycle” a new meaning.
+The main difference between the old sales funnel or customer journey and the lifecycle is that in the end your buyer should want to have another go and come back with some friends.
+This, in the long run, makes your company growth spiral.

 How to show a human face as a brand?
 Use the “magic words” (and no, I don’t mean “abracadabra”).